DannyVogel/webpushkit/README.md

 //   apiKey: 'your-api-key-here'
 // });

+// For development environment
+// const pushManager = new PushNotificationManager({
+//   environment: 'dev'
+// });

 // Initialize and subscribe
 await pushManager.initialize();
 await pushManager.subscribe();
 ```

-### Step 4: Generate a Unique Device ID

-The `PushNotificationManager` automatically generates and stores a unique device ID in localStorage.
+**Note:** The `PushNotificationManager` automatically generates and stores a unique device ID in localStorage when needed.
 You don't need to handle this manually.

-### Step 5: Unsubscribe from Push Notifications
+### Step 3: Unsubscribe from Push Notifications

 To unsubscribe, call the unsubscribe method: